Home (August Burns Red album)

-Home is a live album by American metalcore band August Burns Red released through Solid State Records. in a CD/DVD format.
+Home is the first live album by American metalcore band August Burns Red released through Solid State Records in a CD/DVD format.
 It was filmed live on June 4, 2010, at Warehouse 54 in Manheim, Pennsylvania and was released on September 28, 2010, through Solid State Records.

-August Burns Red played different songs from their previous albums.
+During the performance, August Burns Red played different songs from their previous albums.
 The performance featured many fan favorites from the band's three full-length albums, Constellations, 2007's Messengers and 2005's Thrill Seeker.

 The show drew a sold-out crowd of 1250 people who wanted to participate in the performance, including some who traveled internationally, from as close as Montreal to as far as away as Amsterdam.
 Home also features a bonus video documentary called "Away Games" and featured August Burns Red being interviewed on how they were formed and what they had experienced.
 It also featured some footage of them touring and fans being interviewed on how August Burns Red had influenced their lives.